Infertility

 How is Infertility Diagnosed?

-When Should I Seek Help?
+When Should I Visit a Fertility Clinic?

-You should seek medical attention if you are below 35 years old and have not gotten pregnant after a year of regular sexual intercourse without the use of contraception; or if you are above 35 years old and have not gotten pregnant after 6 months of regular sexual intercourse without the use of contraception.
+You should seek medical attention from a fertility doctor if you are below 35 years old and have not gotten pregnant after a year of regular sexual intercourse without the use of contraception; or if you are above 35 years old and have not gotten pregnant after 6 months of regular sexual intercourse without the use of contraception.
 However, if you have any known fertility issues, it may be advisable to seek medical attention earlier.

 How is Infertility Treated?